 Approach

+In this section, the RPRS modeling approach provided in the previous section is applied to the domain of job recommender systems.
+As a result, job recommender systems that support both privacy-preserving and risk-aware mechanisms are modeled using the RPRS approach.
+The construction of the design models are based on both the conceptual and processing-related information described in papers [9] and [10].

-Representation of the two job Recommender Systems that are described in the previous section and combining them in a model of a job Recommender System which can be efficiently described by the approach used in this thesis will be discussed in this section.
-The first step towards this description is to determine the features of the described Recommender Systems and then laying out those features in terms of the discussed approach.
-This involves breaking down the Recommender System and focusing on the multi-agent aspect of the system and separating different components of the system into different subsystems and finding out a way to integrate the subsystems into one compact unit.
+The first step towards producing the design models is to determine the conceptual and processing features of the described job recommender systems, and then laying out these features in terms of the discussed approach.
+This involves focusing on the multi-agent aspects of the system,breaking the system down into the three RPRS subsystems, providing the goal, activity and sequence diagrams related to each subsystem, and, finally, combining the individual subsystem models to obtain the entire job-oriented RPRS system models.

-Goal Models of the subsystems
+Goal Models of the Subsystems

 This subsystem has two responsibilities.
-The first responsibility is to encrypt the data obtained from the employers and/or the candidate and store it in the database and also making it available it for use by fetching it from the system and decrypting it.
-The second responsibility is to not only maintain the pipelines of candidate’s data and employer’s data within the system but also help in anonymization of the data by piping it through the differential privacy servers.
-These responsibilities gives rise to two goals of the system i.e. maintain the authenticity of the data and the channelling of the data through the system while protecting it as well.
-These tasks are performed by the data management agent and the aggregator agent.
-The end goal of this subsystem is to manage and maintain the data pipelines thought the subsystem.
-As before there are multiple software libraries used within this subsystem.
-Some examples of such software are messaging brokers like Apache KAFKA, RabbitMQ etc. working within a distributed system framework like Hadoop Distributed File Fystem.
+The first responsibility is to encrypt the data obtained from the employers and the candidates and store this data in a database,making it available for use by fetching it from the system and decrypting it.
+The second responsibility is not only to maintain the the pipelines of candidate’s data and the employer’s data within the system but also to help in anonymizing the data by piping it through the differential privacy servers.
+These responsibilities gives rise to two goals of the system, i.e. to maintain the authenticity of the data and to channel the data through the system while protecting it as well.
+These tasks are performed by the Data Management Agent and the Aggregator Agent.
+The end goal of this subsystem is to manage and maintain the subsystem data pipelines.
+There are multiple supporting software systems used within this subsystem.
+Some examples of such systems are messaging brokers such as Apache KAFKA and RabbitMQ, which work within a distributed system framework (e.g. the Hadoop Distributed File Fystem).